 We’ll sing as a group, just for the fun of it, both in parts and in unison.
 Music is specially selected by our leaders for each holiday, according to the makeup of the group and its interests.

 - Relaxed informal sessions

-- An expert tutor to help you get the most out of your voice!
+- An expert leader to help you get the most out of your voice!

 - Free time in the afternoons

 - An informal concert on the final evening of your holiday